chromium/chromium/docs/code_reviews.md

 have this capability.
 The power to use Owners-Override should be restricted as follows:

-  * Active sheriffs can set Owners-Override only on sheriffing CLs (e.g., revert, reland, test fix).
-  * Release Program Managers can set Owners-Override only on sheriffing CLs and CLs needed for releasing (e.g., cherry-pick).
+  * Active sheriffs and Release Program Managers can set Owners-Override only on CLs needed for sheriffing and releasing (e.g., revert, reland, test fix, cherry-pick).
   * Large Scale Change reviewers can set Owners-Override only on sheriffing CLs and CLs about the approved Large Scale Change.
   * Global approvers can set Owners-Override only on sheriffing CLs and